programming-artist-py/the-felix-mod/README.md

 # About Serpentine

 Serpentine is a lightweight configuration mod made by me exclusively for the felix mod, it doesn't really have compatibility with having multiple mods need to use its config screen though...
-If you have issues with Serpentine, you can use this repository's issues about it.
+If you have issues with Serpentine, visit [here](https://github.com/programming-artist-py/serpentine/issues)

 Serpentine uses the MIT license, unlike the felix mod which uses CC0-1.0!!!!